dotnet/machinelearning/docs/code/MlNetCookBook.md

 We will need to create the cursor and scan the data to obtain the actual values.
 One way to do this is to use [schema comprehension](SchemaComprehension.md) and map the data to an `IEnumerable` of user-defined objects.

+Another mechanism that lets you inspect the intermediate data is the `GetColumn<T>` extension method.
+It lets you look at the contents of one column of your data in a form of an `IEnumerable`.

+Here is all of this in action:

 Example file (https://github.com/dotnet/machinelearning/blob/master/test/data/adult.tiny.with-schema.txt):
 ```
 Label	Workclass	education	marital-status